SAP-samples/cloud-commerce-sample-setup/README.md

 - You have a public-facing code repository.
 - You have an active SAP Commerce Cloud subscription.
+- You have a license for SAP Commerce 6.7 or higher
-- You have a license for SAP Commerce & Data Hub version 6.7 or higher.
+- You have a license for Data Hub on Commerce Cloud version 6.7 or higher.
 - You have not set up SAP Commerce Cloud yet.

 # Supported Versions